 Is this the hardest part?
 Maybe.
 Use everything you’ve learned in this process to illuminate the relative value in each of the names on your list.
 Once you’ve got consensus amongst decision-makers, PULL THE TRIGGER!
 This is your moment to shine and beat your drums.
 It can be either terrifyingly or thrilling.
 Using this process will help make it more of the latter.

-In the end, choosing a name does require that you trust your gut feelings.
+TIP: In the end, choosing a name does require that you trust your gut feelings.
 Your intuition should be telling you which of your final names feels right, and best aligns with your brand personality